ILikeToasts/ILikeToasts-Sonder/docs/index.md

 ### Backend

 My backend was developped with Python(Django).
 I use models, serializers, views and urls to handle data.
-I also have a single task to update data automatically.
+I also have some automated tasks using a combination of Celery and Redis.

 #### APIs